u-Sir/peek-pop/README.md

 </div>

 An Open-Source Add-On for Link Previews, Image Search, and Collecting Links for Later.
+You can get source code from releases or branch.